KielCruey/blog/src/content/posts/cmake-series-1-setting-up-cmake.md

 Notice that -G flag/option from the command above.
 This tells CMake what type of generator shall be used.
 :::

 Upon linking the generator flag/option (-G), the configuration and generation stages should produce a successful build.
+The output is seen below.

 ![Successful Config and Generation Step](../post-pictures/cmake-series/successful-generation.png)